-“Older people around the country who’ve already had their smart meters installed have told us they can now heat their homes with more confidence that they aren’t spending beyond their budget: seeing how much energy you are using in pounds and pence in near real-time is a huge benefit to people on fixed incomes.
-Others have used their smart meter to help them see where energy is being used unnecessarily - finding energy-thrifty kitchen techniques, or using the smart meter to see if lights are on around the house without having to climb the stairs to check.
+"Older people around the country who've already had their smart meters installed have told us they can now heat their homes with more confidence that they aren't spending beyond their budget: seeing how much energy you are using in pounds and pence in near real-time is a huge benefit to people on fixed incomes.
+Others have used their smart meter to help them see where energy is being used unnecessarily - finding energy-thrifty kitchen techniques, or using the smart meter to see if lights are on around the house without climbing the stairs to check.

 "We want to make sure even more older people can benefit from smart meters in their home.
 That's why we're delighted to be working with Age UK to help older people find out how they can get their smart meter fitted, and how to use the new technology for a better experience of buying and using energy in their homes."